 \subsection{Positional encoding}

-Suppose we pass the input directly to the attention layers.
-In that case, the input order or the positional information is lost as transformer models are permutation invariant.
+If we pass the input directly to the attention layers, the input order or the positional information is lost as transformer models are permutation invariant.
 So to preserve the information regarding the order of features, we use positional encoding, and the lack of positional encoding will lower the performance of a transformer model.
 Following the work of \citet{vaswani2017attention}, we used fixed positional encoding defined by the function

 where $pos$ is the position, $i$ is the dimension, and $d_{model}$ is the dimension of the input feature vector.
 Each dimension of the positional encoding corresponds to a sinusoid function.
-For a detailed description about positional encoding and its importance please refer to \citet{vaswani2017attention,liutkus2021relative,su2021roformer,chen2021demystifying}.
+For a detailed description of positional encoding and its importance we refer to \citet{vaswani2017attention,liutkus2021relative,su2021roformer,chen2021demystifying}.